nafizjiwa/REACT-REDUX-Complex-State/README.md

 - A REDUX store is ideal for managing Complex data state (State Management)</br>
 - REDUX: one-way data flow --> State → View → Actions → State → View</br>
 - WHEN designng a store’s state we need:</br>
-      - Action creators describe the state changes</br>
+      - Action creators describe how to change the state</br>
-      - Reducers execute the state changes</br>
+      - Reducers functions that modify state</br>
-      - Connecting the Redux store to React components.</br>
+      - To connect Redux store to React components.</br>

 ## Slices
 #### (defines an Apps Inital State)
-- A Redux slice is a section of the state managed by Redux store. `Slice=StateProperty`
+- A Redux slice is a property of the state object managed by Redux store.
+Slice=StateProperty`
-- Can be data values, array of object, or strings
+- State objects can be data values, array of object, or strings

         const initialState = {                 --> THIS STATE HAS 2 SLICES
               todos:                            ---> SLICE 1